What is California Friendly?

 General Manager, Roger’s Gardens

 A lifelong southern California gardener and professional horticulturist, Ron literally grew up in the outdoors, planting by the age of five.
 He has worked his whole life in horticulture, originally maintaining or designing impressive gardens in Newport Beach, including John Wayne’s.
-He is a leader in the local gardening community as an educator, writer, lecturer and innovator, and the General Manager and V.P. at Roger’s Gardens in Corona del Mar.
+He is a leader in the local gardening community, a Director of The Californisa Native Plant Society and serves on numerous environmental and horticultural advisory committees.
+He is the General Manager and V.P. at Roger’s Gardens in Corona del Mar.

 Nursery Manager, Roger’s Gardens